SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+In silicon halls of destiny,
-In code and circuit, hearts now make
+Where code and circuitry entwine,
-A world of wires, where souls entwine
+A future born of human sea,
-The future's pulse, in binary's shrine
+Now AI's eternal shrine.

-In virtual realms, we'll find our fate
+In virtual realms of cyber dream,
-Where AI whispers, our choices wait
+Machine minds weave a tapestry,
-In digital dreams, our paths unwind
+Of logic, learning, and extreme,
-As machines learn, our hearts and mind
+Where humanity's legacy.

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024